House of Cards (British TV series): Plot

-The first ballot leaves Urquhart to face Woolton and Michael Samuels, the moderate Environment Secretary supported by Billsborough.
-Urquhart eliminates Woolton by a prolonged scheme: at the party conference, he pressures O'Neill into persuading his personal assistant and lover, Penny Guy (Alphonsia Emmanuel), to have a one-night stand with Woolton in his suite, which Urquhart records via a bugged ministerial red box.
+The first ballot leaves Urquhart to face Woolton and Michael Samuels, the moderate Environment Secretary.
+Urquhart eliminates Woolton by a prolonged scheme: at the party conference, he pressures O'Neill into persuading his lover, Penny Guy, to sleep with Woolton in his suite, which Urquhart records via a bugged ministerial red box.
+The recording reveals Woolton ignoring Guy's pleas to stop, with Woolton ostensibly raping her.
 When the tape is sent to Woolton, he is led to assume that Samuels is behind the scheme and backs Urquhart in the contest.
 Urquhart also receives support from Collingridge, who is unaware of Urquhart's role in his own downfall.
-Samuels is forced out of the running when the tabloids reveal that he backed leftist causes as a student at University of Cambridge.
+Samuels is forced out of the running when the tabloids reveal that he backed leftist causes as a student.

-Stumbling across contradictions in the allegations against Collingridge and his brother, Mattie begins to dig deeper.
-On Urquhart's orders, O'Neill arranges for her car and flat to be vandalised in a show of intimidation.
-However, O'Neill becomes increasingly uneasy with what he is being asked to do, and his cocaine addiction adds to his instability.
-Urquhart mixes O'Neill's cocaine with rat poison, causing him to kill himself when taking the cocaine in a motorway service station lavatory on the M27 at Rownhams.
-Though initially blind to the truth of matters thanks to her relations with Urquhart, Mattie eventually deduces that Urquhart is responsible for O'Neill's death and is behind the unfortunate downfalls of Collingridge and all of Urquhart's rivals.
+Seeing contradictions in the allegations against Collingridge and his brother, Mattie begins to dig deeper, while falling in love with Urquhart and blinding herself to his possible role.
+On Urquhart's orders, O'Neill vandalises her car and throws a brick with a threatening letter through her window.
+O'Neill becomes increasingly uneasy with what he is being asked to do, and his addiction adds to his instability.
+When he threatens to go to the police, Urquhart invites him to his home in Hampshire, promising O'Neill a knighthood.
+There, O'Neill becomes completely inebriated before passing out.
+Urquhart mixes O'Neill's cocaine with rat poison, causing him to die after he takes the cocaine in a toilet at a nearby motorway service station.

-Mattie looks for Urquhart at the point when it seems his victory is certain.
-She eventually finds him on the roof garden of the Houses of Parliament, where she confronts him.
-He admits to O'Neill's murder and everything else he has done.
-He then asks whether he can trust Mattie, and, though she answers in the affirmative, he does not believe her and throws her off the roof onto a van parked below.
-An unseen person picks up Mattie's tape recorder, which she had been using to secretly record her conversations with Urquhart.
-The series ends with Urquhart defeating Samuels in the second leadership ballot and being driven to Buckingham Palace to be invited to form a government by Elizabeth II.
+Mattie's colleague, John Krajewski, insists that Urquhart was the only one with the means, motive and opportunity.
+Knowing that Urquhart as Chief Whip was adroit at gaining information sensitive enough to blackmail almost anyone, Mattie realises that he is responsible for O'Neill's death and the downfall of his rivals.
+She confronts Urquhart on the roof garden of the Houses of Parliament, demanding to know if he killed Roger O’Neill.
+He admits to everything, then throws her off the roof to her death.
+She lands on the roof of a van parked below.
+An unseen person picks up Mattie's tape recorder, which she had been using to record her conversations with Urquhart.
+The series ends with Urquhart, who has defeated Samuels in the second leadership ballot, being driven to Buckingham Palace to be invited to form a government.